MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1c9--user-mode-health-monitor-livedump.md

 # Bug Check 0x1C9: USER\_MODE\_HEALTH\_MONITOR\_LIVEDUMP

-The USER\_MODE\_HEALTH\_MONITOR\_LIVEDUMP bug check has a value of 0x000001C9.
+The USER\_MODE\_HEALTH\_MONITOR\_LIVEDUMP live dump has a value of 0x000001C9.
 It indicates that one or more critical user mode components failed to satisfy a health check.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).